 Starting in the fall of 2017, we will be teaching a course of Criminal Justice Technology, Policy and Law at the Georgetown Law Center in Washington D.C.
-A joint effort between Keith Porcaro, the CTO and general counsel at SIMLab, and Jason Tashea of Justice Codes, it's a technology course without technology.
+A joint effort between Keith Porcaro, the CTO and general counsel at SIMLab, and Jason Tashea of Justice Codes.

 The students will be paired with system stakeholders to tackle a specific problem by system mapping, developing personas, and prototyping different ideas.
 The course culminates with a pitch day.
 Focusing on these non-technical skills will allow students of any background to begin to wrap their legal education around technology issues and design.